Sh1wang1/reactAssginment/README.md

 # Item Manager

-A simple full-stack application for viewing and managing a list of items.
+A full-stack React application for managing items, with a Node.js/Express backend and MongoDB Atlas for persistent cloud storage.

 Live Link:https://reactassginment-frontend.onrender.com/